How to use MultiFill

 The MultiFill dialog has a number of options.
 Each of these options are described in this section.

 Basically you always want to use 100% white here.
 But in some cases you may want to paint over a different color.
 In that case use this option.
+Note that you can only use this when Fix Anti-aliasing is turned off first.

 This applies to the MultiFilled color and controls how accurately a color much match the multi-filled color.
 A value of 0 means that only pixels that have the exact same RGB values will be painted.
 The value of the tolerance is how much each of the RGB components may differ from the painted color.
 Where the RGB components are measured with values from 0 to 255.